5 Powerful Mobile Marketing Strategies to Drive Foot Traffic to Your Store

 Location-based marketing uses the GPS function on smartphones to help marketers show promotions and relevant content according to users’ locations.
 Sometimes location-based marketing is called geotargeting or geolocation marketing.

-According to MarTech Series, 83% of marketers experience more success with promotions when they are location-based.
+Research shows that the global location based advertising market, which was already valued at more than $62 billion USD back in 2019, is expected to grow at a rate of over 17% from 2022 to 2027.
 This type of marketing results in more engagement and a better response, because it is more relevant to where mobile users are and what they are doing.

 For example, you can show a promotion for a restaurant to someone who’s in the area and encourage that person to visit the restaurant.
 Coach used location targeting to drive thousands of visits to its stores, so this is a proven way to increase foot traffic.